 It was not the city of Parisius.
 Nor that of Lundenwic.
-Believe or not, the early-medieval center for expensive cloth and chique clothing in the northwest of Europe was the Wadden-Sea coast of Germany and the Netherlands.
+Believe or not, the early-medieval center for expensive cloth and chique clothing in the northwest of Europe was the Wadden-Sea coast.
 Here the highly sought-after pallia Fresonica ‘Frisian cloth’ was fabricated and distributed over the wider world.
-It possessed a quality good enough for red capes of handsome superheroes like Superman and Thor, or the for the heklu blá ‘blue capes’ which Odin wore.
-Or, it was used as palm grease for international diplomatic endeavors of early-medieval rulers.
+It possessed a quality good enough for red capes of handsome superheroes like Superman and Thor, and for the heklu blá ‘blue capes’ that Odin wore.
+And, it was used as palm grease for international diplomatic endeavors of early-medieval rulers.

 We tend to think of medieval Frisians as a Viking-like people with rough faces, long beards, braids, wearing bearskins, furs and black leather.
 Oh, and tatoos.
 No such thing.
 Not by far.
 Okay, Vikings were a kind of cousins.
 And yes, probably the Frisians were tall too, given the fact till this day people from the coasts of former Frisia are the tallest people on earth.
-If you have any doubt, read our blog post The Giants of Twilight Land.
+If you have any doubt about that, read our blog post The Giants of Twilight Land.
 Contrary to the black-fur-image, the tall men of the north were not insensitive to fashion.
 And that is an understatement.
 Rather, they were dressed in fancy, colorful and fine fabrics.
-In fact, the dandy predecessors of Karl Lagerfield, and of Viktor and Rolf, although probably a bit less refined.
+In fact, they were the dandy predecessors of Karl Lagerfield, and of Viktor and Rolf, although probably a bit less refined in manners.

 The feel for fashion of the Germanic people of the north and the quality of cloth they produced, was already noticed by the Romans.
+Not the most primitive of peoples.
 It is the over-frequently cited Plinius the Elder who wrote in the first century, that the most distant tribes the Cadurci, Caleti, Ruteni, Bituriges and the Morini produced linen.
 He also wrote specifically that the enemies of the Romans across the River Rhine wove cloth, and their women were dressed in the most beautiful (linen) clothes.

 Archaeological research has been carried out concerning the production of linen in the coastal zone of the Wadden Sea.
 Linen is made from the fibers of the flax plant (Linum usitatissimum) consisting mainly of cellulose.
-Cellulose degrades easy in wet conditions, and therefore nearly no Roman Period or early-medieval remains of linen cloth have been found at the southern coastal area of the North Sea.
-Nevertheless, products of flax, especially linseed and threshing remains, have been found in the terp region (a terp being an artificial settlement mound; check our Manual Making a terp in 12 steps) quite abundantly.
+Cellulose degrades easily in wet conditions, and therefore nearly no Roman or early-medieval remains of linen cloth have been found along the southern coastal area of the North Sea.
+Nevertheless, products of flax, especially linseed and threshing remains, have been found in the terp region (terp being an artificial settlement mound; check our Manual Making a Terp in 12 steps) quite abundantly.
 Thanks to experimental research, it has been established flax does grow on higher parts of salt marshes, although a bit less enthusiasticly and abundantly than on its preferred more calcareous, porous and thus better drained soil.
-Also straight flax stems have been found at the archaeological site of Ezinge indicating cultivation of the plant not only for seeds (oil) but also for fibres.
-Furthermore, a pit was discovered of 1 meters wide and a depth of 1.65 meters which probably was used for retting flax (Nieuwhof, 2020).
+Also, straight flax stems have been found at the archaeological site of Ezinge in province Groningen indicating cultivation of the plant not only for seeds (oil) but also for fibres.
+Furthermore, a pit was discovered of one meters wide and a depth of 1.65 meters, that probably was used for retting flax (Nieuwhof, 2020).

 According to the local legend of the hamlet of Firdgum in the northwest of province Friesland, an area where before the potato was introduced in the seventeenth century, mainly flax was grown, even the Pope in Rome walked in cloths made in Firdgum.
 Just, so you know.
 Read also our blog post Know where to find your sweet potato.